Modern-Day Slavery Statement

 Lister Wilder specialise in supplying and maintaining machinery for 4 key markets: Agriculture, Groundcare, Construction and Arboriculture.

-Established in 1947, we remain a wholly owned family business and this has certainly been a factor in attracting and retaining the very best staff in the industry.
-It’s their knowledge and expertise that allow us to make the leap from being ‘just another machinery dealer’ into one of the most focussed, customer friendly, and exciting Dealerships in the South of England.
+Established in 1947, we remain a wholly owned family business, and this has certainly been a factor in attracting and retaining the very best staff in the industry.
+It’s their knowledge and expertise that allow us to make the leap from being ‘just another machinery dealer’ into one of the most focused, customer friendly, and exciting Dealerships in the South of England.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

-Lister Wilder is aware of our responsibilities towards customers, employees, the local community and ensure all suppliers to Lister Wilder adhere to the same ethical principles.
+Lister Wilder is aware of our responsibilities towards, customers, employees and the local community and expect all suppliers to Lister Wilder to adhere to the same ethical principles.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our internal policies replicate our commitment to acting ethically and with integrity in all our business relationships.

 5. Standards of business conduct.
 This code explains the way we behave as an organisation and how we expect our employees and suppliers to act.

-- Ensuring that our suppliers are carefully selected through our robust supplier selection criteria/processes.
+- Ensuring that our suppliers are carefully selected through our robust supplier selection criteria/processes

-- Ensuring invitation to tender documents contain a clause on human rights issues.
+- Ensuring invitation to tender documents contain a clause on human rights issues

-- Ensuring invitation to tender documents also contains clauses giving Lister Wilder the right to terminate a contract for failure to comply with labour laws.
+- Ensuring invitation to tender documents also contains clauses giving Lister Wilder the right to terminate a contract for failure to comply with labour laws

-- Lister Wilder staff must contact and work with the Procurement Department when looking to work with new suppliers, so appropriate checks can be undertaken.
+Lister Wilder staff must contact and work with the Procurement department when looking to work with new suppliers so appropriate checks can be undertaken.

-- Supplier adherence to our values.
+Supplier adherence to our values.
 We are zero tolerant to slavery and human trafficking and thereby expect all our direct and indirect suppliers/contractors to follow suit.

-Where it is verified that a subcontractor has breached human trafficking, then this subcontractor will be excluded in accordance with this Policy.
+Where it is verified that a subcontractor has breached human trafficking, then this subcontractor will be excluded in accordance with this Policy

 Advice and training will be supplied on modern slavery and human trafficking to staff through our compulsory staff induction training plan.

 OUR PERFORMANCE INDICATORS

 We will know the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if:

-- No reports are received from our staff, the public or law enforcement agencies to indicate that modern slavery practices have been identified.
+- No reports are received from our staff, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

 APPROVAL FOR THIS STATEMENT

-This statement will be presented for approval at the Management Board on Monday 8th April 2019 and will follow the UK Tax Year thereafter.
+This statement will be presented for approval at the Management Board on Monday 8th April 2019 and will follow the UK Tax Year thereafter